MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 | **Topics.csv** | Lists all topics created by the user during the specified date range, including creation information and a link to the topic. |
 | **Files folder** | Contains files stored in Viva Engage created or modified by the user during the specified time period.
 Engage files stored in SharePoint are excluded. <br> <br>Files are in native format and named with their account ID.
 For example, a PowerPoint presentation might be listed as 127815379.pptx. |

-This data export doesn't include:
+This data export doesn't include:<br>
+- Bookmarked messages
+- Group membership or org chart
-Bookmarked messages, group membership, followed or following users, followed topics, the user's notifications from Viva Engage (or in Microsoft Teams, or in Microsoft Outlook), application and language settings, or org chart.<br>
+- Followed users, following users, followed topics
+- User notifications from Viva Engage (or in Microsoft Teams or Microsoft Outlook)
+- Application and language settings<br>

+>[!NOTE]
-**Note**: Data for the user’s skin tone selection is excluded from exported data.
+>Data for the user’s skin tone selection is excluded from exported data.
 However, you can access the skin tone selection on any post in Viva Engage that includes a reaction by the user.
 Open the grouped modal dialog box for that specific post or comment, and view the user's skin-tone preference in the list.

-## Troubleshoot data export
+### Troubleshoot data export

 If the .zip file is corrupted and can't be unzipped, try again.
 If the file still doesn't expand, [contact Support](https://support.office.com/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 If the log.txt file shows export errors for one category of data, try again.
 If there are still errors, [contact Support](https://support.office.com/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-## Automate your data exports
+### Automate your data exports

 To set up automatic recurring exports, use the API.
 For more information, see [Data Export API. ](/rest/api/yammer/yammer-files-export-api)<br>

-## Export large file volumes with the API
+### Export large file volumes with the API

 Verified administrators can use the Data Export API to archive and export files in Viva Engage storage asynchronously.
 This API is intended for exporting large volumes of files from Viva Engage.
 For more information, see [Data Export API. ](/rest/api/yammer/yammer-files-export-api)